 - Represented the Buglers in respect of their dispute with Natural England, which resulted in Natural England taking no action against the Buglers.

 Michelmores LLP focuses on white-collar crime, acting for an international client base in multi-jurisdictional cases related to claims of fraud, corruption and breaches of anti-money laundering regulations.
 As well as helping clients to defend against allegations, the team also acts for claimants in civil litigation involving these issues, such as professional negligence claims related to alleged fraud.
 Practice head Andrew Oldland KC has deep experience in financial services regulation, including previously prosecuting cases in this area.
 In addition to his contentious expertise, he is engaged by clients to provide proactive advice on compliance with regulations.
-Oldland QC is supported by Sara Chisholm-Batten, who also heads up the firm’s private wealth disputes team, and head of commercial and regulatory disputes Jonathan Kitchin.
+Oldland KC is supported by Sara Chisholm-Batten, who also heads up the firm’s private wealth disputes team, and head of commercial and regulatory disputes Jonathan Kitchin.

 Andrew Oldland KC

 ‘It is rare to have as a senior partner a person who has attained the rank of silk at the Bar and who continues to sit as a Recorder.
 This gives him, and through him the firm, an edge that many others lack.’

 ‘Andrew Oldland KC is very well informed on financial matters, especially fraud in the context of Europe and Central Asia.’

 Schools Company Trust